 These tools should help out with the editing process.
 They're easy enough for anyone to use, so go ahead and give them a try.

-And don’t forget, Hectic offers free and paid versions to help you increase productivity and earn more money, as well as providing continuing education for freelancers to grow their skills.
+And don’t forget, Moxie offers free and paid versions to help you increase productivity and earn more money, as well as providing continuing education for freelancers to grow their skills.